UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 ### Project
 <a name="project"/>

-For the project, you and potentially a partner, will be identifying a couple of Programming Languages papers that you will be presenting aspects of to the class at the end of the semester.

-FIXME
+For the project this semester, you will be explaining portions of a research paper that rely on theoretical concepts we learn in this course such as operational semantics, proofs about program behavior, type checking, and/or lambda calculus.
+You can and are encouraged to do this project with a partner.
+See [project.md] for more details about the project.

 ### Midterm and Final
 <a name="exam"/>